matthiasschaub/hoon-learning-ensemble/README.md

 Optionally: Watch the first 5 minutes of ["Welcome to Urbit"](https://www.youtube.com/watch?v=g1qroWiZF90) (Already 7 years old but still on point)

+## Presentation

+Please have a look at the [slides](slides.md).

+## Cheatsheet

+[This cheatsheet](cheatsheet.md) helps during the ensemble.

 ## Further Resources

+These resources are for further investigation after the ensemble.

 ### Documentation